GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ### Layouts
 ### How do I layout my Widgets?
-In React Native, you would normally use the style prop on the view component to specify the flexbox properties to layout the underlying components like this :
+In React Native, you would normally use the style prop on the view component to specify the flexbox properties to layout the underlying components like this:
 ```javascript
 // React Native
 <View